 Similar to surgical implants, but consisting of mind-altering suggestion...

-Increasingly often, it appears the path to treating painful threats to human health lies in the mind's susceptibility to suggestion.
-Depending on the problem and treatment options, harnessing the mind to heal itself requires ingenuity, stagecraft, and operant conditioning.
+Increasingly often, it appears the path to treating illnesses in humans relies on the brain's susceptibility to mental suggestion.
+Depending on the problem and treatment options, harnessing the mind to heal itself (and the rest of the body) requires ingenuity and invention.
 Mental "stent" is one metaphor to describe this form of medical treatment.
 Let's discuss a partial list of the tools...

 Placebos.
-Make no mistake.
-The mystery of the placebo hides one of the greatest Whodunits in modern Psychology.
-It's a major research frontier, a pioneering crusade to understand the mind's influence in connection to the physical form.
-Like, for instance, how do placebos work?
+The mystery of the placebo hides one of the greatest Whodunits in modern Psychology: What is the mechanism underlying the brain's influence in connection to the physical form?
+For example, how do placebos work?
 Why are they so effective?
 What constitutes their basic neurophysiology?

 Placebos are a secret treasure in the Great Unknown.
 A few of the things we do know about them --

 As a mind stent, placebos needn't be in the form of an ingested substance.
-Fake operations, bogus devices, or such practices as acupuncture can effect profound changes in a patient.
+Fake operations, bogus devices, and other techniques can also be used to create profound changes in the patient's health.
 The more powerful the expectations of the participant, the greater the effect.

 Hypnotism.
 Another form of "directed" suggestion, this ancient art has been used successfully as a substitute for anesthesia in surgical operations, and (like placebos) can affect the number of endorphins in the human body.
 The effects of hypnotism -- ranging from calming stage fright to curing tobacco addiction -- can be long-lasting and permanent.